 Redeem on 25+ Star Alliance airlines

-The standard offer on the TD Aeroplan Visa Infinite has historically been 15,000 Aeroplan miles with a $120 annual fee.
+The standard offer on the TD Aeroplan Visa Infinite has historically been in the range of 15,000 Aeroplan points with a $120 annual fee.

 Supplementary cards can be added to your account as well.
-The first authorized user is free, while remaining cards will be charged at $50 per card.
+The first authorized user is free for the first year, while remaining cards will be charged at a $75 annual fee per card.

-The TD Aeroplan Visa Infinite offers you 1.5 Aeroplan miles per dollar spent on gas, groceries, and drugstore purchases, as well as purchases made on aircanada.com.
-Meanwhile, you’ll earn 1 Aeroplan mile per dollar spent on all other purchases.
+The TD Aeroplan Visa Infinite offers you 1.5 Aeroplan points per dollar spent on gas and groceries.
+Meanwhile, you’ll earn 1 Aeroplan point per dollar spent on all other purchases.

 The earning rates on this card are good, but not great.
 The 1.5x category is outstripped by the American Express Gold Rewards Card, which offers 2 Amex MR points per dollar spent on the same purchases.
-Since Amex MR points can be transferred to Aeroplan at a 1:1 ratio, the 1.5x multiplier on the TD Aeroplan card is pretty inferior and you’d be better off using the Gold Rewards Card instead.
+Since Amex MR points can be transferred to Aeroplan at a 1:1 ratio, the 1.5x multiplier on the TD Aeroplan doesn’t quite stack up to that, and you’d be better off using the Gold Rewards Card instead.

 However, there’s something to be said for keeping the TD Aeroplan card as a backup Visa option in your wallet, since some of the establishments where you shop might not accept American Express.
-In that case, earning 1.5 Aeroplan miles per dollar spent on the bonus categories and 1 Aeroplan mile per dollar spent on other purchases is a decent return.
+In that case, earning 1.5 Aeroplan points per dollar spent on the bonus categories and 1 Aeroplan point per dollar spent on other purchases is a decent return.

 As a premium travel credit card, the TD Aeroplan Visa Infinite comes with an impressive suite of insurance benefits, including: